ray-project/ray/doc/source/usage-stats.rst

 -----------------------

 We collect non-sensitive data that helps us understand how Ray is used (e.g., which Ray libraries are used).
-**Personally identifiable data will never be collected.** Please check :ref:`UsageStatsToReport <ray-usage-stats-data-ref>` to see the data we collect.
+**Personally identifiable data will never be collected.** Please check the UsageStatsToReport class to see the data we collect.

 .. _usage-disable: